-If your event attracts guests from far away, it's important to consider whether access to transportation, parking, and overnight accommodations will be a factor in choosing your venue.
+If your event attracts guests from far away, it's important to consider whether access to transportation, parking, and overnight accommodations will be a factor in choosing your event space.

 Though it may seem obvious, be sure that you choose a date that doesn't conflict with major holidays that could prevent your attendees from buying a ticket.

 Organizing and planning an event can seem daunting at first.
-Luckily, Ticketleap can help you lay a strong foundation for the event of a lifetime!
+Luckily, TicketLeap’s event technology can help you lay a strong foundation for your first event and future events!